orsonteodoro/gcf2/README.md

 The `equery b <path>` is slow.
 Use `grep -l "<path>" /var/db/pkg/*/*/CONTENTS` instead.

-This tool will not detect a stall, or lack of progression when executing a program.
+This tool will not detect a stall or lack of progression when executing a program.
 Manual inspection is required for this kind of error.

 ## Required re-emerges